California Security Deposit Laws

 red and white

-• The deposit amount after deductions.
+• The security deposit amount after deductions.

-• An itemized list of deductions.
+• An itemized statement, which is a list of deductions for small claims court.

 Security Deposit Deductions